Groundwater Contamination Poses a Significant Risk to Health

 There are two types of groundwater contamination:

-2. Indirect Contamination – Nothing is directly spilled onto the ground, but air pollutants and diesel fumes are evaporated into the rain clouds and, then, indirectly rained down on the ground, causing indirect contamination that is harder to spot.
+When contaminants are directly spilled onto the ground the air pollutants and diesel fumes are evaporated into the rain clouds and, then, indirectly rained down on the ground, causing indirect contamination that is harder to spot.
 Animal waste is something that should be naturally handled, but the waste created by large meat farms is more than the ground can effectively handle.
 Arsenic and radon are also both naturally occurring and indirect methods of water contamination.
 Because they are naturally occurring elements, it is hard to pinpoint or place blame on any one thing.

 Groundwater Contamination?
 Contact the New Jersey environmental specialists All American Environmental.